minh1609/Blogg/README.md

 > express:sess.sig: Mgc2MrAFKnWx5oXz9jUZOFnKkEk

 **express:sess**
-Using "safe-buffer" package, we can convert string from base64 to utf8.
+Using "safe-buffer" package, we can convert this long string from base64 to utf8.
 After conversion, it become something like this

 ```javascript
 passport: {